How we raise & spend donations

-All fundraising methods have a cost, and the average cost of recruiting a new supporter through our door-to-door teams is 20% of the average contribution of a donor.
-WWF is part of the Public Fundraising Regulatory Association, and we comply with the regulations which states that the cost cannot exceed 20%.
-More information on our code of conduct is avaliable here.
+All fundraising methods have a cost, and the average cost of recruiting a new supporter through our door-to-door teams is 20-25% of the average contribution of a donor.
+WWF is a member of the Public Fundraising Regulatory Association (PRFA), and we comply with their code of conduct which is available here.

 Along with directly funding our conservation programme, a proportion of your donation also goes to fund our operational costs - administration, marketing & communications, and fundraising.
 All parts of our organisation are essential to delivering our conservation programme - if we didn't raise funds, or employ staff to process donations, we wouldn't be able to run campaigns to protect wildlife and wild spaces.
 You can find more details of how we invest funds in our annual report.